conduktor/conduktor-docs/docs/platform/navigation/self-serve/index.md

 Each Application Instance:
 - Is linked to a Kafka Cluster and a Service Account
 - Has ownership on the Kafka resources (topics, consumer groups, subjects, ...)
-- Manages the permissions
+- Grants the permissions
-  - On the Service Account (Kafka ACL)
+  - On the Service Account using Kafka ACLs (`Read & Write` on Topics, `Read` on ConsumerGroups)
-  - On the Application Team members in Conduktor Console

-Delegating ownership on the Kafka resources grants permissions to
-- The Application owner group in Console using RBAC (`Admin` permissions)
+  - On the Application owner group in Console using RBAC (`Admin` permissions)
-- The Service Account using Kafka ACLs (`Read & Write` on Topics, `Read` on ConsumerGroups)

-This will evolve as we implement new concepts in Self Serve to better manage People permissions over the application.

 **Example**
 ````yaml